MarcinCzernek/MarcinCzernek/README.md

 ### Hello my name is Marcin and I am graduate informatics student with speciality in programming.

 I love creating.
 I am writing a frontend projects and also backend in PHP.
-Currently mastering learning React, mastering web dev and looking for a job.
+Currently mastering learning React, mastering frontend technologies and looking for a job in web dev.
 <!--I like listen to music of singers France Gall, Francoise Hardy, Nancy Siantra and Julie London -->
 Langauges and tools that I know and use:
 <div>